CURRICULUM OVERVIEW AND GRADUATION REQUIREMENTS

 - Electives – 8 semesters (would include Bible credits, philosophy, and geography)

-REGARDING MATH: High school students will follow one of three math tracks:
+REGARDING MATH: High school students will follow one of two math tracks:

 - Track I: Saxon Algebra I; Geometry; Saxon Algebra 2; Trig/Geom; Calculus